eddxdd/Algorithms-Data-Structures/README.md

-Some coding exercises I practiced to teach myself Algorithms & Data Structures.
+Some coding exercises I practice to teach myself Algorithms & Data Structures.
 This is only a SMALL part of it, the rest comes from books, videos, projects, online coding challenges, etc. Hours of work.

 All of this info is available online.
-(Probably better explained too!)

 # Challenges section should be attempted on your own first.
+The goal is to sharpen your problem-solving skills.

 // Edit:
 Commentaries are written in a more personal manner (because I didn't originally plan to put this up) so I apologize in advance.
 The solutions all work, so you should try to solve it yourself.

-Feel free to console.log() and use Call Stack on Chrome debugger for the steps, though.

 https://www.bigocheatsheet.com/